 Hydrotherapy is an ancient holistic practice used to bring relief from pain, including occasional and chronic back issues.
 Immersion in the heated waters of your spa helps to loosen tight muscles while increasing healing blood flow to weak areas of the body.
 That improvement in circulation helps to reduce swelling while lessening muscle pain and stress on joints.

-The Benefits of Water Stretching
+The Benefits of Hot Tub Stretches

 Stretching in heated water allows the body to rely on the water’s buoyancy to achieve a wider range of motion.
 Your body bears only 20 percent of its weight in the water, making stretching and balance both easier and safer.

-The Best Stretches for Back Pain
+The Best Spa Stretches for Back Pain

 1. The Baby Stretch